 Catholicism has like a billion people… it’s a cult.

-Mr. Rogan is trying to mix the two.
-However, in the show where he presented that position, the secular psychologist Bret Weinstein, torpedoed it by pointing out that if a culture successfully perseveres for centuries under a particular system of belief, it's not a cult, because cults cannot compete against a better (more sensible) system over time.
+In the show where he presented that position, the secular psychologist Bret Weinstein, torpedoed it by pointing out that if a culture successfully perseveres for centuries under a particular system of belief, it's not a cult, because cults cannot compete against a better (more sensible) system over time.

 Whenever you have a guy that dresses like a wizard and is sitting on a golden throne, that is why this is a problem